BlankerL/DXY-COVID-19-Crawler/README.en.md

 API：https://lab.isaaclin.cn/nCoV/en
 Remarks:
-**Begining at 17: 15 on January 30, 2019, the number of API calls is counted.
+1. Begining at 17: 15 on January 30, 2019, the number of API calls is counted.
-But the frequency of API called from single IP will never be recorded.**
+But the frequency of API called from single IP will never be recorded.
+2. WHO named the coronavirus as COVID-19 on February 11, 2020.
+For the consistency of the API usage, it will be remained as `nCoV`.

 **This project is subject to the MIT open source license.
 If you use the API, please declare the reference in your project.**